facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

     - `#!color rgb(255 255 0)`

     During our evaluation, we found that `#!color rgb(255 255 255)` was not needed and sufficient coverage can be obtained without it.
-The white reflectance curve also exceeded the range for appropriate for the Kubelka-Munk functions, and additional logic is present to compensate for this.
+The white reflectance curve also exceeded the range appropriate for the Kubelka-Munk functions, and additional logic is present to compensate for this.

 3. During decomposition of colors we constrain concentrations to be between 0 and 1.
 We also constrain the final composite reflectance curve to be between a very small value and 1 as the Kubelka-Munk functions expect reflectance